 We've tested this recipe at least 3 times to ensure it works well for you.
 Have a look at our tips for getting the best dish you can!

-- Cook the onions, carrots, and celery over low heat.
-You want the carrot and celery to soften and the onions to be sweet and just starting to color.
+- Cook the onions, carrot and celery over low heat.
+You want the carrot and celery to soften and the onion to be sweet and just starting to color.

 - When you add the flour, stir it well so it thoroughly mixes into the butter and vegetable mixture.

-- The sauce mixture should be thick (see picture below) because the ham will release some liquid into the sauce as the pie cooks.
+- The sauce mixture should be quite thick (see picture below) because the ham will realise some liquid as the pie cooks.

-- You can use any ratio of turkey to ham you like.
-Just make sure you have 4 cups in total.
+- You can use any ratio of turkey to ham that you like.
+Just make sure you have 4 cups of meat in total.
+I try to do 50:50 but it depends on what we have left.

-- It is a great way to use up leftovers.
+- These are a great way to use up leftovers.

 Want to save this recipe?

 - Add extra vegetables to your pie.
-Especially if you have anything left over from the holidays.
-Corn, chopped green beans, or potatoes would work well.
+Especially if you have anything left over form the holidays.
+Corn, chopped green beans, mushroom or potatoes work well.

-- Add a spoonful of stuffing to each pie's top before adding the puff pastry crust.
+- Add a spoonful of stuffing to each pie before adding the puff pastry crust.

-- Add a potato top rather than a puff pastry top if you have leftover mashed potato.
+- If you have leftover mashed potato.
+Add a potato top rather than a puff pastry lid.

 Serving Suggestions

-What to eat with Turkey and Ham Pot Pie
+What to eat with Turkey and Ham pot Pies

-Serve these turkey and ham pot pies with a crisp green salad with a tangy vinaigrette to balance the richness of the filling and maybe some warm crusty bread to soak up any leftover creamy sauce.
-Steamed green beans or roasted carrots pair wonderfully with the rich, creamy filling.
-For an extra indulgent touch, consider serving it with buttery mashed potatoes.
+Serve these turkey and ham pot pies with a crisp salad with a tangy dressing to balance the richness of the filling and maybe some warm crusty bread to soak up any leftover creamy sauce.
+Steamed green beans or roasted carrots also work well.
+If you want something a bit more indulgent go for a bowl of fries or crispy potatoes.

-What to drink with Turkey and Ham Pot Pie
+What to drink with Turkey and Ham pot Pies

-For those who drink white wine, a floral, fruity Viognier perfectly balances the savory sauce and smoky ham.
-Or go for a new world Chardonnay with bright citrus notes and that creamy, buttery finish, perfect for complimenting and balancing the rich pie filling.
+For those who prefer a white wine, a floral fruity Viognier (my fav!) perfectly balances the rich sauce and smoky ham.
+Or, go for a new world Chardonnay with bright citrus notes and that creamy buttery finish.
+It is perfect for complimenting and balancing the rich pie filling.

-If you prefer a red, a light-bodied Pinot Noir, is fresh and fruity without overpowering the subtle herbs in the pie.
-Or a Grenache, while being a little more full-bodied, will stand up to the ham while not overpowering the turkey or the creamy sauce.
+If you prefer a red, a light-bodied Pinot Noir, is fresh and fruity and won't overpower the turkey or subtle herbs in the pie.
+Or a Grenache, although it is more full-bodied it will not overpower the turkey or creamy sauce while working well with the ham.

 Enjoy x

-If you try these Turkey and Ham Pot Pies, please leave a 🌟star rating and let me know how it went in the comments below.
-I really appreciate it, and it helps others to know that the recipe is trustworthy.
+If you try these Turkey and Ham Pot Pies, please leave a 🌟rating and let me know how it went in the comments below.
+I really appreciate it, and it helps others to know that this recipe is trustworthy.
+And in a world where AI is becoming so common, it is nice to still have real human interactions.

 Get the Recipe